Emine: Origins and variants

 The name of a sixth-century Leinster-based Irish cleric was Émíne.
-Emine was also the given name of the Roman emperor's daughter who was the lover of the Sultan of Babylon.
+Emine was also the given name of the Roman emperor's daughter who was the lover of the Sultan of Babylon in Thomas Lodge's historical romance The History of Robert, Second Duke of Normandy.
 The name was one of the 16th century Ottoman feminine names recorded in Istanbul.